LayerManager/layman/doc/about.md

 ## Most Important Features

 ### Layers and Maps
-Layman supports two main models of geospatial data: layers and maps. **Layer** is created from combination of vector or raster data (GeoJSON, ShapeFile, GeoTIFF, JPEG2000, PNG, or JPEG) and visualization (SLD, SE or QML style). **Map** is collection of layers described in JSON format.
+Layman supports two main models of geospatial data: layers and maps. **Layer** is created from combination of vector or raster data (GeoJSON, ShapeFile, GeoTIFF, JPEG2000, PNG, or JPEG) and visualization (SLD, SE or QML style).
+Raster layer can hold also timeseries data. **Map** is collection of layers described in JSON format.

 ### Acessibility
 There are multiple client applications for communication with Layman through its REST API: simple web test client shipped with Layman, QGIS desktop client, and HSLayers library.
 Published data are accessible through standardized OGC APIs: Web Map Service, Web Feature Service, and Catalogue Service.